In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 Cultivates Trust and Safety

-Definition: Partners with the client to create a safe, supportive environment that allows the client to share freely.
+Definition: ICF Credentialed Business Coach partners with the client to create a safe, supportive environment that allows the client to share freely.
 Maintains a relationship of mutual respect and trust.

 - Seeks to understand the client within their context which may include their identity, environment, experiences, values and beliefs